 Bandwidth, Slew Rate and Noise Requirements of the Amplifiers

 High speed amplifiers with bandwidths much wider than the transmitted signal bandwidth should be used to maintain flat gain and constant phase shift of the DMT signals.
-The amount of gain required in the transmit power amplifiers is dependant on the signal levels provided by the analog front end (AFE), which is a circuit block that provides the interface between the line transceiver and the DSP processor.
+The amount of gain required in the transmit power amplifiers is dependent on the signal levels provided by the analog front end (AFE), which is a circuit block that provides the interface between the line transceiver and the DSP processor.
 The gain must be sufficient to put the proper amount of power on the phone line for the DSL standard being implemented (refer to Table 1).
 The maximum frequency to be processed by the amplifiers is also a function of the standard being applied; this, in turn, sets the minimum bandwidth required.
 As a rule of thumb, the gain bandwidth product specification of the amplifiers used should be at least five times the required value to maintain linear accuracy over the transmitted signal spectrum.
 This specification provides an indication of the distortion-free, high speed signal processing capability of the amplifier.
 For example, a Full Rate ADSL downstream transmitter with a gain of four and a maximum frequency of 1.1MHz requires a gain-bandwidth of 4.4MHz; therefore, amplifiers should be chosen that have a gain-bandwidth specification of at least 22MHz.
 Parts with higher bandwidths are even better for preserving excellent gain and phase shift matching over the 1.1MHz band of operation.

 The slew rate of the amplifiers used is not so critical, because the signal spectrum is typically band-limited by filter networks.
 The step response of these filters slows down the rise and fall times of the signals presented to the amplifiers.
 A slew rate of at least 10V/µs is usually adequate.
 However, very fast slew rates are essentially free in wideband amplifier designs.
 Internal biasing currents charging and discharging internal compensation capacitors and individual node capacitances of the circuit determine the slew rate of an amplifier.
 To produce a high frequency amplifier, circuit-biasing currents are increased to minimize impedances at critical circuit nodes and small geometry transistor structures are used to minimize stray capacitance.
 This results in very fast slew rates for the amplifier as an inherent byproduct of a high gain-bandwidth product characteristic.
 Faster slew rates ensure very fast dynamic response and reduced signal distortion.